ceph/ceph.io/src/en/news/blog/2023/v17-2-7-quincy-released/index.md

 - CEPHFS: After recovering a Ceph File System post following the disaster recovery procedure, the recovered files under `lost+found` directory can now be deleted.

+- Dashboard: There is a new Dashboard page with improved layout.
+Active alerts and some important charts are now displayed inside cards.
+This can be disabled and older dashboard can be bought back by setting ``ceph dashboard feature disable dashboard``.

 ## Changelog